fadil05me/College/Semester 6/Grafika Komputer/Latihan 2/README.md

-# Latihan 1
+# Latihan 2

-This is my first project
+This is my Second project

 ## Screenshoot